reifjulian/rscript/README.md

 * Use global macro RSCRIPT_PATH to specify the path to the Rscript executable global RSCRIPT_PATH "C:/Program Files/R/R-X.Y.Z/bin/Rscript.exe" rscript using filename.R

+* Let -rscript- find the Rscript executable on its own global RSCRIPT_PATH "" rscript using filename.R
 ```

-On Mac/Linux, the Rscript path is typically `/usr/local/bin/Rscript` or `/usr/bin/Rscript`.
-On Windows, the path for R version X.Y.Z is typically `C:/Program Files/R/R-X.Y.Z/bin/Rscript.exe`.
-If you don't specify a path, `rscript` will try to find Rscript on its own by searching commonly used paths.

-For more details on `rscript` usage, see the Stata help file included in this package.
+For more details on `rscript` syntax and options, see the Stata help file included with the package.

 ## Tutorial